-Notice that the interesting bits―the discontinuities―are all in the future.
+Notice that the interesting bits, the discontinuities, are all in the future.
 Cynics can sneer that this is always the way with prophets.
 Repent!
 The End is at Hand!
 But it never quite happens.
 All through the 70s and 80s environmentalists expected dire discontinuities, but none occurred.
 By the 90s they had cried wolf too many times, and gave up even believing it themselves.

 For those active in left-wing circles in the 50s and 60s, this is unmistakably reminiscent of the confident predictions of Marxists that capitalism was bound to implode eventually because it is nothing but a giant pyramid-scam.
 But in spite of booms and busts and slumps, capitalism always bounced back with even more sickening arrogance, and in the end it was communism that imploded.
 Ah no, say the faithful still, that wasn’t real communism.
 Anyway Next time it’ll be the end.
 The End seems always At Hand, but never quite comes.